Authentic Indian Cuisine in Milton Keynes

+Urban Dhaba is proud to be authentic.
 It’s a term used as a badge of honour by restaurants.
-A suggestion that what you’ve been eating before you stepped through their doors was artificial, modified rubbish, Westernised for the masses.
+A suggestion that what you’re eating at other restaurants is mass-market food, modified and dulled for the western palette.

 It’s also a term that’s been batted around so much that I often start saying it whilst making the speech mark signs with my hands.
-Particularly when it comes to Indian restaurants because there’s been a couple “authentic” ones open up and ultimately what they’ve offered hasn’t been too dissimilar to a typical curry house menu.
+Particularly when it comes to Indian restaurants, since there’s been more than a few “authentic” restaurants open up and ultimately what they’ve offered hasn’t been too dissimilar to a typical curry house menu.

-So.
-Can I be completely honest by saying that I wasn’t overly enthused when I was invited to Urban Dhaba to review the food.
-I got the email and thought ‘Meh’ I’ve been here before.
-Another place trying to be different but the ‘authentic dishes’ aren’t exciting enough to be memorable nor the classics strong enough to compete with your favourite curry house (everyone has a favourite curry house).
-Not only that but Urban Dhaba is located in The Food Centre; one of Milton Keynes’ more bizarre central locations which unlike the name suggests offers little footfall.
+Can I be completely honest by saying that I wasn’t overly enthused when I was invited to Urban Dhaba (link) to review the food; potentially another Indian restaurant claiming to be different but the “authentic” dishes aren’t exciting enough to be memorable, nor the classics strong enough to compete with your favourite curry house (everyone has a favourite curry house).
+Urban Dhaba states that they’re “inspired by the roadside dhabas of India which sell wholesome fresh food often farmed on the fields behind the eatery.”

 I found myself in a warm dining space with a yellowy glow.
 It was a modest unit that had been lovingly decorated with cosy furnishings and given some very personal and appropriately tacky decor.
 I say that affectionately: I really dislike contemporary Indian restaurants as I find the experience synonymous with gold fittings and murals and ornate pillows.
 This one I can confirm has it all (note to owner: add even more!
 Go mad!) including a lovely lounge area with traditional Indian furniture, perfect for those wanting to just visit the bar.